 Each child is assigned a form tutor who is the main point of contact for any concerns or advice about a student’s education.
-Form tutors are managed by a Head of Year/Student Performance Leader who can also be contacted via the academy’s main telephone number.
+Form tutors are managed by a Head of Year/Pastoral Officer who can also be contacted via the academy’s main telephone number.

 We speak with primary schools about each new student joining The Morley Academy in Year 6 in order to gather as much information as possible.